Azure/azure-kusto-vnet-migration/python/README.md

 Replace `<subscription-id>`, `<resource-group-name>`, and `<cluster-name>` with your actual Azure subscription ID, resource group name, and cluster name respectively.
 You can add as many clusters as you want to the `clusters` array.

 The `vnet_state` field should be set to either `enabled` or `disabled` depending on whether you want to enable or disable the virtual network.

+The `allowed_ips` field can be configured to the list of CIDRs which are allowed to connect to the ADX cluster.

 ## Usage